Frequently-asked Question on Our Programmes

 Are bursaries provided for all dissertation projects?

 Supervisors may offer bursaries for particular projects.
 However, students may hold free-standing bursaries, e.g. from the NRF, as well.
 This will give more freedom in selecting a dissertation project.
 Applications for free-standing bursaries need to be submitted in most cases during the year prior to starting the MSc programme.
-Also see our pages on student funding.
+Also see our pages on student funding and doctoral and masters scholarships.

 How do I enter UCT's MSc programme in BME?